 Total customers: over 200,000

-Ecotricity sustainable energy offerings also extend to charging points for electric vehicles.
-There’s the Electric Highway, a national network of Ecotricity charging points on the UK’s motorways, as well as charging points in the car parks of shopping centres, helping make a sustainable, easily maintained mode of transport more accessible.
+Ecotricity has also played a key role in rolling out charging points for electric vehicles.
+There’s the Electric Highway, a national network of Ecotricity charging points on the UK’s motorways, as well as charging points in the car parks of shopping centres.
+As the UK shifts to more sustainable forms of transport, Ecotricity is doing its bit to make recharging more practical and accessible.

-This means that prices aren’t fully fixed, but you can leave within 28 days of being notified of a price change, as there are no set contracts or exit fees with Ecotricity.
+This means that when prices change on 1st October, you can leave within 28 days of being notified of a price change.
 All Ecotricity tariffs are also available on an Economy 7 meter, and customers can also manage their account with the Ecotricity app.

 As part of its sustainable energy goals, Ecotricity is joining the smart meter rollout that will see all customers equipped with a device by the end of 2020.
 Smart meters digitally record how much energy you’re using and send meter readings directly to your supplier.
 You can keep track of this information on a handheld Smart Energy Display you’ll receive with the smart meter.
 A smart meter can help you gain more control over your energy usage and bills.